RalfG/python-wheels-manylinux-build/README.md

 This action uses the [manylinux](https://github.com/pypa/manylinux) containers to build manylinux wheels for a (Cython) Python package.
-The wheels are placed in a new directory `wheelhouse` and can be uploaded to PyPI in the next step of your workflow.
+The wheels are placed in a new directory `<package-path>/dist` and can be uploaded to PyPI in the next step of your workflow.

 ## Usage